Updated: Jul 17

 Life is looking very different for all of us at the moment.
 It’s more important than ever to make sure we’re taking care of ourselves to avoid burning out, becoming isolated, or developing mental health or physical health issues.

 Self-care can help ease the symptoms of many mental health problems, and help prevent some from developing or getting worse.
 Taking care of yourself means you are more able to support others.
 Some ways to do this include staying aware of your mental state, eating well, getting enough sleep and keeping physically active.
 Also, there are plenty of tips available here from MIND.
-Check out loads of other mental health resources on our wellness and keeping busy pages.

 Looking for more ways to get involved?
 Check out the following posts to find more ways to help: